thunder-app/thunder/README.md

 3. Create a pull request to have your changes reviewed and merged

 ## Building From Source

-There are a few prerequisites in order to build and run the application locally.

 ### Installing Flutter and Related Dependencies